Whether you are looking to make a simple signboard or advanced cabinetry with your CNC, having the appropriate software program can be crucial.

-Since it is a web-based software, it needs active internet access to import, process, and export files.
+Since it is web-based software, it needs active internet access to import, process, and export files.
 But, this also means it is OS-independent and can work on most computers with a web browser and internet connection.

 OpenBuilds CAM has an inbuilt parts library from which you can select and import some prebuilt shapes to your project.
 You can also insert customizable text.

 It has a simple user interface that is quite easy to understand in the first run itself.
 It has a grid-based job window with measurements in millimeters.